aappleby/metroboy/README.md

   - The flags are set up so that they don't interfere with the usual one-instruction-per-gate operations, and in optimized builds the additional flags are disabled entirely.

 - Wouldn't it be even faster to write this in Verilog and then simulate it in Verilator or something?
   - You would think so, and I have translated small portions of GateBoy into Verilog and simulated them in Verilator just to prove that GateBoy's simulation strategy does produce correct results.
-Howevr, the Verilated code is still around 5-10x slower than GateBoy compiled in "fast mode".
+However, the Verilated code is still around 5-10x slower than GateBoy compiled in "fast mode".

 - Does it run in Linux?
   - Yes, all the code is cross-platform and there's a trivial build.ninja file that will compile a set of "fast mode" executables into bin/.